 Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

-The Signate Lady Beetle is a tremendous predator, despite its small size.
+The black and red Signate Lady Beetle is a tremendous predator, devouring bug pests despite its small size.

-Like most Lady Beetles, the Signate Lady Beetle eats many nuisance insects such as aphids, mealybugs and scales (white, cottony or waxy insects that attach to tree stems and leaves).
-They have voracious appetites and help control pest populations without the use of pesticides.
+Like most Lady Beetles, the Signate Lady Beetle eats many nuisance insects such as aphids, mealybugs and scales.
+These voracious appetites help control pest populations without the use of pesticides.

 Scientific Name: Hyperaspis signata